joannajorise/customer-adoption-propensity-dashboard/README.md

 # Predicting Customer Adoption Propensity Using Spending Behaviour

-A machine learning dashboard prototype that predicts whether a bank customer is likely to accept a credit card offer, built as a Final Year Project (FYP).
+A machine learning dashboard prototype that predicts the likelihood of a bank customer accepting a credit card offer, built as a Final Year Project (FYP).

 ---